kjosib/sophie/sophie/Sophie.md

 There may be cause for stateless agents from time to time, so I'll make the state optional.
 ```
 agent_definition -> AGENT name optional(round_list(field_dfn)) AS semicolon_list(behavior) END name  :UserAgent
-behavior -> TO name formals IS expr   :Behavior
+behavior -> TO name formals IS expr where_clause  :Behavior
 ```
 The name gets repeated at the end of an `agent` definition.
 My motivation for this decision is the same as with functions that have subordinate `where` clauses.